Functions#

 Pass by value#

-C (and C++ by default) uses a calling pattern called “pass by value”, in which a new copy of the input variables are created, and set to the evaluated value the calling function passes in.
-Amoung other things, this means that changes to a scalar variable inside a function don’t pass back out
+C (and C++ by default) uses a calling pattern called “pass by value”, in which a new copy of the input variables are created, and set to the evaluated value which the calling function passes in.
+Among other things, this means that changes to a scalar variable inside a function don’t pass back out

 int function add_three(int a){

-a += 3; // Only changes the local a
+a += 3; // Only changes the value of the local a

 return a